marcinma/k8s-5days/day4/00_Deployment/README.md

 4. Both deployments should have different names but same match labels
 5. Create service for this deployment
 6. Create ingress attached to this service
-7. Attach ingress object so your dns name + `/canary` is availba
+7. Attach ingress object so your dns name + `/canary` is available
 8. Access through browser, traffic should hit both of them 50% of time